denten-courses/formal-methods-one/README.md

   The Russian Review 22, no. 4 (1963): 377–99.
 - Selections from Inderjeet Mani, *The Imagined Moment: Time, Narrative, and Computation* (Lincoln: University of Nebraska Press, 2010).
+  - Teun A. van Dijk, “Discourse Analysis as Ideology Analysis,” in Language & Peace (Routledge, 1995).

 ### Week 13: Authorship and authority